CVMI-Lab/Hita/README.md

 If you are not using Linux, do *NOT* proceed.

-1. Clone this repository and navigate to LLaVA folder
+1. Clone this repository and navigate to Hita folder
 ```bash
 git clone https://github.com/CVMI-Lab/Hita.git
 cd Hita